 Building Workflow with User Attributes

-For instance, you can add a Field to track a user's approval authority and can build a Condition to determine whether they should be assigned as an approver to an invoice based on the Field's value.
+For instance, you can add a Field to track a user's approval authority and build a Condition to determine whether they should be assigned as an approver to an invoice based on the Field's value.

 You'll need to use the following specific Liquid filter to find a user's attribute:

-Additionally, your Liquid script must pass a user object to the filter.
-That is, you can use either current_user or, to filter for a specific email address, add the filter email_to_user.
+user_preferences_for_userAdditionally, your Liquid script must pass a user object to the filter.
+You can use either current_user or, to filter for a specific email address, add the filter email_to_user.

-So to find the value of a Field named approval_authority for the current user, you would use the following script:
+So, to find the value of a Field named approval_authority for the current user, you would use the following script:

-To find the value of the same Field for a specific user's email address, the following script would be used instead:
+{% assign my_user = current_user | user_preferences_for_user %}{{my_user.approval_authority}}To find the value of the same Field for a specific user's email address, the following script would be used instead:

 {% assign my_user = '[email protected]' | email_to_user | user_preferences_for_user %}{{my_user.approval_authority}}